Ban on high speed internet in IIOJK adds to Kashmiris’ hardships

 Srinagar, December 18 (KMS): In Indian illegally occupied Jammu and Kashmir, more than five hundred days have passed since the authorities imposed ban on high speed mobile data services, adding to the woes of the besieged people of the territory.

-The high speed 4G and 3G mobile internet services have been suspended across the territory since August 05, 2019 when the Modi-led fascist Indian government abrogated the special status of Kashmir and imposed military siege in the territory.
-The authorities have recently extended the ban till December 25 except the twin districts, Ganderbal in Kashmir and Udhampur in Jammu.
+The high speed 4G and 3G mobile internet services have been suspended across the territory since August 05, 2019 when the Modi-led fascist Indian government abrogated the special status of Kashmir and put it under military siege.
+The authorities have recently extended the ban till December 25 in the territory except in two districts, Ganderbal in Kashmir and Udhampur in Jammu.

-The ban on high speed internet services has resulted in hardships among the students, traders, hoteliers and other sections of the society.
-The ban has completed 500 days on Wednesday since August 05, 2019.
+The ban on high speed internet services has caused severe hardships for the students, traders, hoteliers and other sections of the society.
+The ban completed 500 days on Wednesday since August 05, 2019

-The President of Kashmir Hotels and Restaurant Owners Federation (KHAROF), Wahid Malik said that every section of the society, especially students, have been suffering due to the ongoing ban on the high speed mobile data services.
+The President of Kashmir Hotels and Restaurant Owners Federation (KHAROF), Wahid Malik, said every section of society, especially students, have been suffering due to the ongoing ban on the high speed mobile data services.

 Adil Ahmad, a student, who recently appeared in Class 12th examinations, said, the students are being pushed to the wall due to the continued restrictions on 3G and 4G mobile internet services.
 He said, many students belong to downtrodden section of the society and cannot afford broadband and other similar connections, thus simultaneously have been facing tremendous hardships.